 City of Ryde Council meeting summary - December meeting

-Council held its latest Ordinary meeting on 11 December 2018.
-Here is a summary of the main outcomes from the meeting:
+Council held its latest Ordinary meeting on 12 December 2019.
+Here is a summary of the outcomes from the meeting:

 Click here for more information.

 Draft Local Strategic Planning Statement referred to commission

 The Draft Local Strategic Planning Statement, which provides a 20-year vision and direction for land-use planning within the City of Ryde, will be referred to the Greater Sydney Commission.